baxtery/TTN_V3_Node-Red/readme.md

 ![](images/create_mqtt_broker_ttn_v3_up.png)

-2-then use a JSON formatter node available in the Node-red Contrib
+2. then use a JSON formatter node available in the Node-red Contrib

 ![](images/Json_node.png)

-3- then update the function to prepare the data you want to inject in Influx DB.
+3. then update the function to prepare the data you want to inject in Influx DB.
 The path msg.payload has changed significantly.

 ## Retrieve Variables
 #### Most variables are now in